EXPLAINER: Israeli settlements may face new scrutiny

 Such a probe is still a long way off, but the ICC moved a step closer on Friday when it cleared the way for prosecutor Fatou Bensouda to open a war crimes probe against Israel and Palestinian militants.

 Any investigation would look at Israeli military actions during a devastating 2014 war in the Gaza Strip and mass border protests that began in 2018.
-But Israel’s settlement construction in the West Bank and east Jerusalem appear to be open to even tougher scrutiny.
+But Israel’s settlement construction in the West Bank and east Jerusalem appears to be open to even tougher scrutiny.

 International law bars a country from moving its civilians to occupied territory, making settlement-linked charges perhaps easier to prove than disproportionate use of force on the battlefield.